 Program Acceptance Requirements

 Preference will be given to those who apply by June 1st for the fall semester and February 1st for the summer semester.
-In order to qualify for the Iowa Lakes Practical Nursing Diploma program, applicants need to
+In order to qualify for the Iowa Lakes Practical Nursing Diploma program, applicants need to complete the following:

-- Attain a high school diploma with a minimum GPA of 2.0 or GED mean score equivalent or college GPA/HiSet mean score equivalent or college GPA of 2.0 from 7 credits of college level science course work attaining a grade C or higher.
+- Attain a high school diploma with a minimum GPA of 2.0, or GED/HiSET mean score equivalent, or a college GPA of 2.0 from 7 credits of college-level science coursework attaining a grade of C or higher.

-- Attain a grade C or higher in Human Anatomy and Physiology I and Lab (BIO-168), 4 credits.
+- Attain a grade of C or higher in Human Anatomy and Physiology I and Lab (BIO 168), 4 credits.

-- Pass a 75 Hour Certified Nursing Assistant (HSC-172) course or proof of working as a CNA.
-Documentation must be submitted to the Nursing Program.
+- Pass a 75-Hour Certified Nursing Assistant (HSC 172) course and/or proof of CNA certificate.
+Documentation must be submitted to the Iowa Lakes Nursing program.